 The White House will open the South Lawn to children age twelve and under, along with their families, to enjoy sports, cooking classes, live musical performances, storytelling and the traditional White House Easter Egg Roll.
-The 2013 event features the theme “Be Healthy, Be Active, Be You!”
+The 2014 event theme will be announced at a later date.

 Location: White House,1600 Pennsylvania Ave., NW, Washington, DC (202) 456-7041.
 All guests will enter the event from the Ellipse and will go through a security screening process.
 See a map